 AIDSinfo visitors may opt out of accepting cookies on their Web browsers.
 Instructions for disabling cookies can be found at the following website: https://www.usa.gov/optout-instructions.
 People who disable cookies will still be able to access all sections of the AIDSinfo website.

 Personally Identifiable Information (PII)

 If you choose to send us personal information by e-mail or by filling out a form on our website, we use that information to respond to your message and to help provide you with the information or material that you request.
 We will maintain the information only to respond to your question or to fulfill the stated purpose of the communication.
-If provided, personally identifiable information (PII) is maintained in a database that is regularly purged every 2 weeks.
+If provided, personally identifiable information (PII) is purged after 15 days.

 We destroy the information we collect when the purpose for which it was provided has been fulfilled, unless we are required to keep it longer by statute or official policy.
 Electronically submitted information is maintained and destroyed according to the principles of the Federal Records Act and the regulations and records schedules approved by the National Archives and Records Administration.
 In some cases, information submitted to us may become an agency record and therefore might be subject to a Freedom of Information Act request.